 The best farmers markets in Canada

-In Canada, the trend towards locally produced food is establishing itself.
-Fresh fruits and vegetables from farmers in the region are naturally ripened and tastes different than products that have a long journey and an artificially interrupted maturation time behind them.
-In addition, you save the enormous transport costs and protect the environment, because the long transport routes are eliminated.
-More and more Canadians appreciate this, and throughout the country there are farmers' markets offering apples, pears, grapes, tomatoes, carrots, cabbage and potatoes from nearby fields as well as home-made products such as honey, butter, cheese, jam, Cider and the like.
+In Canada, the trend toward locally produced food is gaining ground.
+Fresh fruit and vegetables from local farmers are naturally ripened.
+They taste different than products that have been transported long distances and undergone an artificially interrupted ripening period.
+Furthermore, the enormous transportation costs are saved.
+This protects the environment because long transport routes are eliminated.
+More and more Canadians appreciate this.
+Farmers' markets are popping up all over Canada.
+These offer apples, pears, grapes, tomatoes, carrots, cabbage, and potatoes from nearby fields.
+There are also homemade products such as honey, butter, cheese, jam, cider, and the like.

-A walk to the weekly market is natural for many Canadians today.
-And the local specialties that are offered there can be seen.
-Many of them have already won international awards and are often used by Canadian chefs as ingredients for their dishes.
-Therefore, do not miss the visit of a farmers market on a trip to Canada, because nowhere else you can try the regional specialties better.
+A trip to the farmers' market is a given for many Canadians these days.
+And the local specialties offered there are impressive.
+Many have already won international awards and are often used by top Canadian chefs as ingredients in their dishes.
+Therefore, a visit to a farmers' market is a must on any trip to Canada, as nowhere else can you sample the regional specialties better.

 The best farmers markets in Canada